zovoilis-lab/Flye/docs/USAGE.md

-To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial disjointig assembly by specifying `--asm-coverage` option.
-Typically, 30x coverage is enough to produce good disjointigs.
+To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial disjointig assembly by specifying --asm-coverage option.
+Typically, 40x coverage is enough to produce good disjointigs.

-You can separately run Flye polisher on a target sequence using `--polish-target` option.
+You can run Flye polisher as a standalone tool using --polish-target option.

 ## <a name="examples"></a> Examples